usize/monument/README.md

 The simulation engine uses a [BSP](https://en.wikipedia.org/wiki/Bulk_synchronous_parallel) loop for scale.
 That means we can run a very large number of agents synchronously and then merge the results back into a parallel simulation.

 The following playback was computed on a single macbook.
-The agents ran [GLM-4.5-Air-GGUF:IQ4_NL](https://huggingface.co/unsloth/GLM-4.5-Air-GGUF?show_file_info=IQ4_NL%2FGLM-4.5-Air-IQ4_NL-00001-of-00002.gguf) which consumes nearly all of my available system memory.
-Using this approach, I could scale to an arbitrarily high number of agents which is very useful for exploring the ability of various models to drive cooperative problem solving.
+The agents ran [GLM-4.5-Air-GGUF:IQ4_NL](https://huggingface.co/unsloth/GLM-4.5-Air-GGUF?show_file_info=IQ4_NL%2FGLM-4.5-Air-IQ4_NL-00001-of-00002.gguf) which consumes nearly all available system memory.

 ![Monument Replay](exports/small/replay.gif)